vivlinn/codename/README.md

 To solve this problem, we will look at three residential areas, each containing 150 houses and 5 batteries.
 The houses are build with solar panels with a maximum output, while the batteries have a maximum capacity.
 The challenge is to connect houses with batteries using cables while keeping the costs as low as possible.

-**Part 1**
+### Part 1

-For the first variant, the following requirements are set in place:
+The first part consists of the following requirements:
 - Batteries cannot be connected to each to each other.
 - A house cannot be connected to multiple batteries.
-- Each house is connected to a battery through their own cable.
+- Each house is connected to a battery through their own unique cable.
 -  Multiple cables are allowed to run over the same gridsegments.
 However, each house will still have their own unique cable, and this will not reduce costs.

+1. For the first district, connect all houses to a battery.
+The maximum capacity of the houses cannot exceed the capacity of the batteries.
+2. Calculate the total costs of cables and batteries for each district.
+Try to find the best possible configuration of cables.

+### Part 2
+Houses can now share the same cable leading to a battery.

+1. For each district, connect all houses to a battery.
+The maximum capacity of the houses cannot exceed the capacity of the batteries.
+2. Optimalise the SmartGrid for all three districts.

-## installments
+## Installements

 ```bash
 python -m pip install -U pip
 ```